SebastienDethyre/easyTests/README.md

 Finally, this script will have to be installed in a ~/bin directory (at the root of the user's personal folder), or be modified so that the access paths are respected, especially in the testsDialog file.

 ## Complete install with script
-> N.B.: The installation will generate 2 aliases (which can be set in the .bash_aliases file, which was created if it did not exist):
+> N.B. : The installation will generate 2 aliases (which can be set in the .bash_aliases file, which was created if it did not exist):
 > * test : to open the dialog box and choose the test to run
 > * t : to launch the chosen test
+> When the terminal is closed, a confirmation will be requested, as a process is still active.
+Close the window without worrying about it : it will not reappear (this process comes from the *exec bash* command launched during the installation script, to replace the *source ~/.bash_aliases* not recognized by a script).

 Don't forget to allow the install script execution :
 ```chmod 755 install && ./install```